giancarlo-garbagnati/giancarlo-garbagnati2.github.io/about.md

 permalink: /about/
 ---

 From the Bay.
-Escaped to the beach for a decade, then now I'm back in the Bay.
+Escaped to the beach for a decade, now I'm back in the Bay.

 Currently studying data science at Metis SF.